diescalo/jermit/docs/worklog.md

 Nope, that right I need them to provide ymodem package access to those xmodem package functions.
 OK, so far so good.

+Starting to stub in Kermit receive now.
+This one will have to evolve much like Xmodem did, one packet type at a time.
+I had some D code that was a rough semi-OOPish transliteration of the Qodem code, but looking back at it now it is a baroque mess.
+So this code will be a mostly new offshoot closer to the original Qodem code in spirit.

 June 21, 2017

 With Qodem 1.0.0 released, I now have some time to put towards